aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-table-manipulation/insert-table/_index.md

 table.appendChildLast(row2);
 // ...
 (Code for adding table to outline element node)
 ```

 ## Step 3: Initialize Outline and OutlineElement
+An `Outline` groups content on a OneNote page.
+We attach the table to an `OutlineElement`, then add everything to the document hierarchy.

 ```java
 // Initialize Outline object
 Outline outline = new Outline();